Mexican pipeline explosion kills 71, leaves nightmare of ash

 TLAHUELILPAN, Mexico (AP) — Gerardo Perez returned Saturday to the scorched field in central Mexico where he'd seen an illegal pipeline tap burst into flames to see if he could recognize missing friends.
 He couldn't.
 Only a handful of the remains had skin.
 Dozens were burned to the bone or to ash when the gusher of gasoline exploded, killing at least 71 people.

-Perez said he and his son bypassed soldiers and ignored warnings to stay clear of the geyser on Friday evening in the town of Tlahuelilpan in Hidalgo state, about 62 miles (100 kilometers) north of Mexico City.
+Perez said he and his son bypassed soldiers and ignored warnings to stay clear of the geyser Friday evening in the town of Tlahuelilpan in Hidalgo state, about 62 miles (100 kilometers) north of Mexico City.

 "We're stubborn," he said.
 But as Perez neared the spurting fuel, he was overcome with foreboding.
 He recalls telling his son: "Let's go ... this thing is going to explode."